JuJuLY/csc420/README.md

 It also has some results and workflow for these parts.<br />
 # haarcascade_frontalface_default.xml  <br />
 This file is downloaded from OpenCV haarcascades for face detection used in our project<br />
+# test_video.mp4 <br />
+This video is downloaded from https://www.sample-videos.com/ for testing.